Dystonia in Children

-Secondary dystonia is the most common form in children and is a result of a brain injury, such a cerebral palsy
+Secondary dystonia is the most common form in children and is a result of a brain injury, like cerebral palsy or stroke.

 What are the signs and symptoms of Pediatric Dystonia?

-Symptoms are related to the area of the body that is affected.
-Some common areas are the leg, hand, tongue and lips.
 Dystonia is usually triggered by a specific voluntary movement, such as writing, walking or speaking.
-Patients may feel that their body part is pulling in an abnormal direction or that their body part is stuck in an abnormal position.
+Children with dystonia may feel that their body part is pulling in an abnormal direction or stuck in an abnormal position.

 How is Pediatric Dystonia diagnosed?

-- Chemical or heavy metal poisoning (such as carbon monoxide or lead)
+- Chemical or heavy metal poisoning (such as carbon monoxide or manganese)

-- Damage to the basal ganglia (deep structures within the brain that are primarily responsible for motor control)
+- Damage to the deep structures within the brain that are primarily responsible for motor control (the basal ganglia)

 - Head trauma

-- Hypoxia (lack of oxygen to the brain), usually due to injury at birth
+- Lack of oxygen to the brain (hypoxia), which usually happens during an injury at birth

 How is Pediatric Dystonia treated?

-- Botox – Therapeutic botulinum toxin can be used to relax muscles.
+- Botox, therapeutic botulinum toxin (Botox) can be used to relax muscles.

-- Bracing and splinting – This can be used to support weak or stiff body parts or guard against joint deformity.
+- Bracing and splinting, can support weak or stiff body parts or guard against joint deformity.

-- Physical and occupational therapy – These can be used to maintain the full range of motion in the affected body part and prevent muscles from getting rigid.
+- Physical and occupational therapy: These can be used to maintain the full range of motion in the affected body part and prevent muscles from getting permanently stiff.